AnastasiiaZurian/Anastasiia-Zurian/README.md

 ### Hey, my name is Anastasiia 👋

-I work as a **Data & Marketing Analytics Analyst** with experience in data visualization and dashboard development.
+I work as a **Data & Marketing Analyst** with experience in data visualization and dashboard development.
 I have a background in marketing and have built expertise in SQL, Excel, Power BI, Tableau and data analysis.